Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • A student is responsible for the security of their passwords.
 This includes not writing them down or sharing passwords with other people.
 Students are required to make sure no one else knows them.

-• A student must not use KHSC-KansasCOM’s network resources to gain or attempt to gain unauthorized access to remote computers.
+• A student must not use KHSU-KansasCOM’s network resources to gain or attempt to gain unauthorized access to remote computers.

 • A student must not deliberately perform an act that will impair the operation of computers, terminals, peripherals, or the network.